The-GPT-Warriors/ASLFrontend/game.md

     <div class="main">
       <div class="camera" id="camera">
         <button id="startButton" style="font-size: 20px; padding: 10px 20px;">Start Game</button>
         <p id="instructions" style="color: white; text-align: center; margin-top: 20px;">Press 'Start Game' to begin.
 Match the ASL symbols shown on screen with your hand gestures.
 Points are scored for accuracy.
+Please make sure to place your hand right in front of the camera so that the model can capture your answer.
 Good luck!</p>
       </div>
       <div id="prediction">Predictions from the model will go here</div>
     </div>